Call now for a FREE consultation(561) 375-9500

 For example, plaintiffs may allege that improper manufacturing technique qualifies as negligence on the part of the manufacturer.
 In this case, it could be that nothing was inherently wrong with the drug, but the way it was produced, packaged, or stored led to an injury.

 Alternatively, following an investigation, Okeechobee County dangerous drug attorneys may be able to determine that the maker of a drug knew about the potentially harmful side effects and did not disclose these issues to the FDA, or the drug maker failed to conduct proper research.
 In cases such as these, an Okeechobee County dangerous drugs lawyer may suggest bringing a claim to demand compensation under products liability law.

 Regardless of how a plaintiff chooses to pursue their claim, any claims related to defective drug injury are controlled by Okeechobee County’s statute of limitations.
-This law, enumerated in Florida Statutes §95.11, gives potential plaintiffs four years from the date of injury to file a claim for recovery.
+This law, enumerated in Florida Statutes §95.11, gives potential plaintiffs two years from the date of injury to file a claim for recovery.
 Those who fail to bring a claim forth in this time frame may lose their ability to seek recovery.

 People have the right to expect a drug will perform its job without causing additional illnesses or harm.
 However, when drug makers fail to disclose the potentially dangerous side effects of a product or manufacture a drug in an unsafe way, people injured as a result have the right to seek compensation.

 An Okeechobee County dangerous drugs lawyer could help protect you from negligent drug makers by demanding compensation on your behalf to offset medical costs, wages lost, and emotional distress suffered.
 While there is a limited time to file a claim, the attorneys at Kogan & DiSalvo are standing by to hear your claim and begin fighting for you.
 Call us today to set up a free consultation and discuss your case.